 Formal, graded tasks (e.g., final projects, essays) that evaluate achievement against the module learning outcome and contribute to the final module grade.

 Your online course experience will take place on an advanced learning management system designed to facilitate the optimal learning experience for students.
-In addition to the educational platform you’ll utilise to communicate with faculty and fellow students, you’ll also have access to e-textbooks offering you the capability to highlight, annotate, create bookmarks, search, download and self-assess.
+In addition to the educational platform, you'll use it to exchange written messages with faculty and fellow students, with communication taking place asynchronously rather than in real time.
+You'll also have access to e-textbooks offering you the capability to highlight, annotate, create bookmarks, search, download and self-assess.

 Each module is carefully planned to align with an expectation of the depth and breadth of study required to achieve an award at a given level.
-In accordance with international agreements, each award is expressed as a number of credits to make the achievement transportable and transparent to future employers and other institutions of higher education.
-In planning the learning activities within each programme, there is an expectation that the average student will dedicate approximately ten hours of total study time to achieve 1 ‘credit’ (this approximation includes all preparatory work, reading, writing, assessment tasks, time spent communicating in discussion forums or attending virtual seminars and workshops).
+In planning the learning activities within each programme, there is an expectation that the average student will dedicate approximately ten hours of total study time to achieve 1 'credit' (this approximation includes all asynchronous learning activities, preparatory work, independent reading, writing, completion of assessment tasks, and time spent engaging in asynchronous discussion forums or viewing pre-recorded virtual seminars and workshops).
 As an example, a candidate participating in a 20 credit module which lasts eight weeks could be expected to devote an average of 25 hours of study time each week (200 hours total) in order to achieve the learning outcomes of the module and complete the assessments.
 Whilst there is no hard and fast rule on this (for example, each candidate will have a unique profile in terms of the time it will take them to read and understand learning materials, or complete written work), the following list of tasks may help you to understand the time commitment necessary to successfully complete your programme:

 Within a typical module, candidates will be required each week to: